xXleowXx/gitlab-charts/doc/advanced/geo/index.md

 ## Requirements

-While this chart has the ability to make use of GitLab Geo functionality.
-Doing so has several requirements:
+In order to use GitLab Geo with this chart, the following requirements must be met:

 - The use of [external PostgreSQL](../external-db/index.md) services, as the included PostgreSQL does is not exposed to outside networks, or currently